Agriculture fruit farm business plan for starting your own farm

-When you are writing a business plan agriculture, you should keep a record of how many persons you will need for a specific task.
+When you are writing a fruit farm business plan, you should keep a record of how many persons you will need for a specific task.
 This will help you in developing your personnel plan and HR management plan.

 7.1 Company Staff

 Sean will manage and supervise the business himself.
 However, he will hire the following people:

 - 1 Co-Manager to help manage business operations

 - 6 Fruit Farmers to plant and maintain fruits and vegetation

 - 2 Store Operators to display company’s sales items

 - 1 Web Developer to manage the online presence

 - 1 Sales Executive to execute the sales strategy